HFF-Git/VCPU-32/VCPU-32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

 ## Instruction and Architecture Commentary

 Programming language design is Compiler Design.
 In a similar sense, instruction set and architecture design is CPU design.
-This chapter will present background information on the CPU design and discusses how the hardware design options influenced the instruction set design.
+This chapter will present background information on the CPU design and discusses how the hardware design options influenced the instruction set design and runtime architecture.

 ### A pipelined CPU